shackerd/freebox-exporter-rs/README.md

 ## Support this project

-If you want to help, you can contribute or you can still [buy me a coffee](https://buymeacoffee.com/shackerd)!
+If you want to help, you can contribute or you can still [buy me a coffee](https://buymeacoffee.com/shackerd) or leave a star!